 > in the same field and submit the request.

 You can see a popup box below which confirms that it is vulnerable to reflected XSS and we have successfully exploited it at low-level security.

 alert(“Hacked”) function with

-alert(document.cookie) in the above payload to get cookie of the logged in user on the victim browser.
-As can be shown below.
-Moreover, this cookie can be used to login in the same web app from other web browser which is called Session Hijacking attack.
+alert(document.cookie) in the above payload to get the cookie of the logged-in user on the victim browser, as can be shown below.
+Moreover, this cookie can be used to login into the same web app from another web browser which is called Session Hijacking attack.

-Let us analyse the source code of low level and find how the application is accepting user input.
+Let us analyze the source code of low level and find how the application is accepting user input.